 Organizations are increasingly turning to low-code platforms to accelerate application development.
-Low-code platforms provide a visual drag-and-drop approach to building applications, which can be deployed faster and with less code than traditional hand-coding methods.
+Low-code platforms provide a visual drag-and-drop approach to building applications.
+It is easy to create and deploy applications faster with less code than traditional methods.
 For many organizations, the ROI of low-code is clear: faster time to market, reduced development costs, and improved efficiency and productivity.

-But how exactly do you measure the ROI of low-code?
+The below-mentioned steps will help you to get an idea about measuring the ROI of low code.
 In this article, we’ll explore some key metrics you can use to track the success of your low-code initiative.

 There are several key metrics you can use to measure the ROI of low-code: